k1ycee/Solana-Pump-Fun-Sniper-Bot/readme.md

 Disclaimer

 Cryptocurrency trading involves significant risk.
-Use SIFPUN responsibly and only trade what you can afford to lose.
+Use SCRUVA responsibly and only trade what you can afford to lose.
 This bot is provided as-is, with no guarantees of profitability.
 Always conduct your own research before trading.